 A. In administering its grading policies, the School seeks to maintain standards of scholarship that will benefit students as they prepare to meet the significant demands of law practice and the California Bar Examination.
-Further, the School is governed by the Committee of Bar Examiners (CBE), which requires that all California-accredited law schools:
+Further, the School is governed by the Committee of Bar Examiners (CBE) who state: